In this article:

 All graduates will receive their certificates by post within 3 months of the date of your award.
 Please ensure your home address is updated on your student record, as this is where the certificate will be sent.

-We hope that your certificate will reach you sooner, but please be aware that this window allows for postal delays, international shipping and other unforeseen issues, including those relating to the ongoing pandemic.
+We hope that your certificate will reach you sooner, but please be aware that this window allows for postal delays, international shipping and other unforeseen issues.

 How do I prove I have graduated whilst I wait for my hard copy degree certificate to arrive?